vbsw/love2d-demo/README.md

 ## Copyright
 See file COPYRIGHT.

-## Executing Source (Windows)
-Download LÖVE (love2d) and this source.
-Unpack the source.
-Drag-n-Drop the unpacked folder with source on love.exe.
+## Additional Information

-Demo was tested with LÖVE 11.5 and build of 12.0 from 12.04.2025.
+Demo was tested with LÖVE 11.5 and 12.0 (build from 12.04.2025).

+The metrics shown (info display) with \* (star) are messured manually, the one without star by framework.

+Threaded logic can be enabled with "t" (not listed in info display).
+It leads to performance drop and shows the impact of copying large amount of data between threads.

 ## References
 - https://love2d.org